kongteckmee/christian-sc/README.md

  - As the saints at Christian Student Center, I want to be able to show what is the main usage of this place, to show the events that we offer to the campus students and the way they can get in touch with us.

 ### Wireframes
 The wireframes below created to have a design view before the code development of the website.
 The second and the final page been added during the code development as the need of supporting the goal towards the users.
-The current version have some differences to what was planned initially.
+The current version have some differences in positioning, especially in Mobile screen size.

 #### Desktop View
 ###### [Home] | [Gallery] | [Meet Us]